Russian Curler Anastasia Bryzgalova Has The Internet Swooning

 If anyone didn’t have a reason to watch curling in the past, they do now.
-Anastasia Bryzgalova has Olympic viewers setting their DVR’s just to get a glimpse of the curling beauty.
+Anastasia Bryzgalova has Olympic viewers setting their DVRs just to get a glimpse of the curling beauty.

 The Russian curler has social media in a frenzy over her strikingly good looks.
-The athlete is being compared to famed beauties Angelina Jolie, Megan Fox, and Adriana Lima to name a few.
+The athlete is being compared to famed beauties Angelina Jolie, Megan Fox, and Adriana Lima, to name a few.

 Some Olympic viewers are joking it’s been hard to root for their own country when Anastasia is on their screens.
-The 25-year-old beauty married her curling partner, Aleksandr Krushelnitckii on June 14, 2017.
+The 25-year-old beauty married her curling partner, Aleksandr Krushelnitckii, on June 14, 2017.

 According to their official Olympic statistics, the pair has won matches against Norway, Finland, China, and Korea.
 They saw losses against the United States, Canada, and Switzerland twice.
 They are still in contention for a Bronze medal, with their last match against Norway on Tuesday.